 - Females of childbearing age who are unvaccinated and who become pregnant are vulnerable to diseases such as rubella, which can cause congenital rubella syndrome with congenital fetal anomalies.

-Parents should be reminded to alert medical personnel of their child’s immunization status each time the child seeks healthcare in case distinctive care is needed.
+Parents should be reminded to alert medical personnel of their child’s immunization status each time the child seeks healthcare should distinctive care be required.

 Healthcare providers can help raise awareness of the benefits of immunizations.
 Use CDC materials to: